gosquared/gosquared-ios/README.md

 **This is an early beta, please open an issue if you find anything not working, or to leave feedback for improvement.
 You can also get in touch directly: <ben@gosquared.com>.**

 This guide is for adding GoSquared Analytics, People CRM and Live Chat to your native iOS app.
 You'll need to generate an API key with 'Write Tracking' permission.
-You can do this from your[Account Settings here](https://www.gosquared.com/settings/api).
+You can do this from your [Account Settings here](https://www.gosquared.com/settings/api).

 ## Installation